IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/lab.md

 >
 > You may still be charged for other services in your Google Cloud project, such as stored data.
 To avoid it, ***eliminate the entire project***.

+### Extra 1: add two different handlers

+Create a Flask web app with two different handlers:
+1. at the base url (/) the application prints "index page" using an external template (i.e., html, not string template),
+2. at the url (/test) the application shows the message "test page" using the same template.

+Enhance the application with css and try to structure as much as possible the code.

+### Extra 2: add 404 page handler

+Following the same approach as the previous extra exercise, add an handler for the 404 page.

+### Extra 3: deploy on GAE

+Now deploy the new version of the app on GAE.

 ## Interacting with Google Cloud Pub/Sub via CLI
 <!-- (30 Minuti) -->